-The implementation and the accomplishment of the IGY would be the most prominent single event in bringing about the development of the Antarctic pattern - and eventually, the Antarctic "model" - of international cooperation, including the Antarctic Treaty and the further instruments and mechanisms that would be derived from it.
-This would, specifically, apply both with regard to (1) laying the groundworks and creating the preconditions for making the Treaty a viable proposition (i.e. paving the way); (2) the Treaty's coming into existence (i.e. facilitating the negotiation process); and (3) the substantive contents of the Treaty, - its guiding principles as well as its concrete provisions (i.e. defining the activities).
+The implementation and the accomplishment of the IGY would be the most prominent single event in bringing about the development of the Antarctic pattern and eventually, the Antarctic "model" of international cooperation, including the Antarctic treaty and the further instruments and mechanisms that would be derived from it.
+This would, specifically, apply both with regard to laying the groundwork and creating the preconditions for making the treaty a viable proposition (that is, paving the way); the treaty's coming into existence (that is, facilitating the negotiation process); and the substantive contents of the treaty, its guiding principles as well as its concrete provisions (that is, defining the activities).

 The IGY was a world-wide arrangement for the collection of scientific data, organized by the International Council of Scientific Unions (ICSU), with financial support from the governments of a number of the participating countries.
-An important aspect of the IGY was its having been initiated, driven, and conducted by the scientists themselves - it was thus, in its inception and as a point of departure, not a political project.
-In this context, special note should be made of the central rôle of ICSU and the special characteristics of this organization.8 The membership of ICSU is composed of two categories.
-One group includes scientific institutions world wide - mainly academies and research councils.
+An important aspect of the IGY was its having been initiated, driven, and conducted by the scientists themselves; it was thus, in its inception and as a point of departure, not a political project.
+In this context, special note should be made of the central role of ICSU and the special characteristics of this organization (Odishaw, 1961).
+The membership of ICSU is composed of two categories.
+One group includes scientific institutions worldwide, mainly academies and research councils.
 The second group includes international associations within specific scientific disciplines, such as geophysics, astronomy, physics, and chemistry.
 For their part, these associations include scientific representatives from the various research institutions around the world.
-ICSU has, inter alia, served as a mechanism for the implementation of special research programmes which have necessitated a high degree of coordination.
+The ICSU has, inter alia, served as a mechanism for the implementation of special research programmes which have necessitated a high degree of coordination.

 The IGY was such a programme.
-In order to undertake the practical implementation of this ambitious programme the ICSU appointed a special committee, - Comité Spéciale de l'Année Géophysique Internationale (abbr.
-CSAGI).
-It was recognized that research data from the Antarctic would be of central importance to the overall programme, with the consequence that a substantial number of states saw the merits of participating in the research activities on the South Polar continent.9
+In order to undertake the practical implementation of this ambitious programme, the ICSU appointed a special committee, Comité Spéciale de l'Année Géophysique Internationale (CSAGI).
+It was recognized that research data from the Antarctic would be of central importance to the overall programme, with the consequence that a substantial number of states saw the merits of participating in the research activities on the South Polar continent (Engh, 1970).